State Great Khural: 2000–2004

-The State Great Khural had 7 standing committees.
+The 3rd State Great Khural had 7 standing committees.
 The Mongolian People's Revolutionary Party (72), The Democratic Union Coalition (1), The Civil Will Party – The Mongolian Green Party (1), The Motherland – The Mongolian Democratic New Socialist Party (1), one independent won a seat in the parliament.
 The elected chairman was Lhamsürem Enebish till 2001, and the Chairman of the Secretariat was Baasanganobo Enebish till 2001.
 The next chairman was Sanjbegz Tömör-Ochir, and the next Chairman of the Secretariat was Dagdankhuu Batbaatar until 2003.
 The third and final Chairman of the Secretariat during this term was Namsraijav Luvsanjav.

-The State Great Khural adopted 140 new laws, made amendments to 443 laws, and repealed 51 laws.
+The 3rd State Great Khural adopted 140 new laws, made amendments to 443 laws, and repealed 51 laws.
 The parliament also ratified 110 international treaties and conventions.

 2004–2008

-The State Great Khural had 11 standing committees as well as 8 subcommittees in 2004–2006.
+The 4th State Great Khural had 11 standing committees as well as 8 subcommittees in 2004–2006.
 The number of standing committees was reduced to 7 in 2006.
-The seven political parties and a coalition of three parties participated in the election.
 The Mongolian People's Revolutionary Party (37), the Motherland and Democracy Union (35), The Republican Party (1) and 3 independents won seats in the parliament.
-The elected chairman was Nambar Enkhbayar until 2005, and the Chairman of the Secretariat continued to be Namsraijav Luvsanjav.
-The next chairman was Tsendiin Nyamdorj until 2007.
-The third and final chairman during this term was Danzangiin Lundeejantsan.
-The State Great Khural adopted 89 new laws, made amendments to 336 laws.
+The elected chairman was Nambaryn Enkhbayar (MPRP) until 2005, and the Chairman of the Secretariat continued to be Namsraijaviin Luvsanjav (MPRP).
+The next chairman was Tsendiin Nyamdorj (MPRP) until 2007.
+The third and final chairman during this term was Danzangiin Lundeejantsan (MPRP).

+The fourth State Great Khural adopted 89 new laws, made amendments to 336 laws.
 The parliament also ratified 38 international treaties and conventions as well as repealed 50 laws.

 2008–2012

-The State Great Khural had 7 standing committees and 11 subcommittees.
+The 5th State Great Khural had 7 standing committees and 11 subcommittees.
 The Mongolian People's Revolutionary Party (46), The Democratic Party (27), The Civil Will Party (1) 8 The Green Party (1) and 1 independent won the seats in the parliament.
-For 5 months (May to September, 2008), Danzan Sandang-Ochir was the Chairman of the Secretariat.
-The elected chairman was Damdiny Demberel, and the second Chairman of the Secretariat was Tserenkhuu Sharavdorj.
-The State Great Khural adopted 111 new laws and made amendments to 485 laws.
+For 5 months (May to September, 2008), Danzangiin Sandang-Ochir was the Chairman of the Secretariat.
+The elected chairman was Damdiny Demberel (MPRP), and the second Chairman of the Secretariat was Tserenkhuugiin Sharavdorj (MPRP).

+The 5th State Great Khural adopted 111 new laws and made amendments to 485 laws.
 The parliament also ratified 59 international treaties and conventions as well as repealed 70 laws.

 2012–2016

+For the first time, the 2012 parliamentary election was held using a mixed electoral system, which combined plurality block voting and proportional representation.
+48 seats were elected directly from 26 multi-member constituencies and 28 seats by closed list proportional representation.

-The State Great Khural had 8 standing committees and 10 subcommittees.
-The Democratic Party (34), The Mongolian People's Party (26), The Justice Coalition of the Mongolian People's Revolutionary Party – The Mongolian National Democratic Party (11), The Civil Will Party – The Green Party (2), and 3 independents won seats in the parliament.
-For the first time, the legislative election was held on the mixed election system by the new law.
-48 seats were elected directly from 26 constituencies and 28 seats were proportionally allocated based on the number votes which the political parties won.
-The elected chairman was Zandaakhuu Enkhbold, and the Chairman of the Secretariat was Byambadorj Boldbaatar.
-For the first time in Mongolia, electronic voting machines were used for voter registration, vote counting and monitoring purposes.
+The 6th State Great Khural had 8 standing committees and 10 subcommittees.
+The Democratic Party (34), The Mongolian People's Party (26), The Justice Coalition of the Mongolian People's Revolutionary Party – The Mongolian National Democratic Party (11), The Civil Will–Green Party(2), and 3 independents won seats in the parliament.
+The elected chairman was Zandaakhuugiin Enkhbold (DP), and the Chairman of the Secretariat was Byambadorjiin Boldbaatar (DP).

+Also for the first time in Mongolia, electronic voting machines were used for voter registration, vote counting and monitoring purposes.